- There are plenty of dangerous animals in the US, but the ones most likely to kill you might come as a surprise.

 America is a country that’s abundant in wildlife, and inevitably some of that wildlife is dangerous to humans.
-The body count from, say, venomous snakes isn’t nearly as high in America as it is in a country such as India, and there are no man-eating lions and tigers as there are in Africa and Asia and the list of venomous animals in Australia defies listing.
+The body count from, say, venomous snakes isn’t nearly as high in America as it is in a country such as India.
+There are no man-eating lions and tigers as there are in Africa and Asia or salt-water crocodiles lurking on our shores.
+The list of venomous animals in Australia defies listing.
 Still, there are a good number of creatures to be wary of in America.
 Here is a list of the deadliest animals in America from the lowest to the highest number of people killed.
 The list excludes humans themselves, who killed 19,141 of their conspecifics in 2019 according to the Centers for Disease Control and Prevention.
 Moreover, some of the most dangerous animals neither bite nor sting nor are considered predators.
 Some might surprise you!

 Given their reputation, people are surprised that sharks kill so few human beings.
-Scientists believe that much of the time a shark that causes an unprovoked attack on a human is mistaking the human for a seal.
+Scientists believe that much of the time, a shark that attacks a human is mistaking the human for a seal.
 After an exploratory bite reveals that the creature isn’t the shark’s usual prey, the fish goes about its business.
 The victim isn’t so lucky.

 About one person is killed by a shark every two years off the coasts of America.
 Most of these attacks happen in Florida, California, Hawaii, Texas, and North and South Carolina.
 Dangerous sharks include the famous great white shark, the sand tiger, mako sharks, bull sharks, dusky sharks, tiger sharks, and hammerheads.